 Initially labeled Bââd Haradäë Disorder by Dr. vonMuller, this episode of an inconsequential incident causing a disproportionate psychological reaction became the defining event in micropsychology and set the path for the study of microdisorders.
 Bââd Haradäë Disorder is still one of the most common microdisorders reported today, although in North America, the disorder is often mis-referred to as "Bad Hair Day."

 To date, more than a dozen verifiable microdisorders have been identified.
 Many more potentially insignificant psychological disorders are under review.
-It is anticipated that the list of microdisorders will grow substantially as the importance of the field becomes more recognizable and its study more lucrative.
+It is anticipated that the list of microdisorders will grow substantially as the importance of the field earns more recognition and its study becomes more lucrative.